Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 With the cipher(s) agreed upon, a symmetric key or keys are derived as described under Key Derivation; the composite cipher key used to protect the RSA key exchange is discarded.
 If the same cipher is used for both encryption and decryption, the counter value is 2.
 If different ciphers are used, the client-side encryption cipher uses a counter value of 2, while the client-side decryption (server-side encryption) cipher uses a counter value of 2 + ks, where ks is the client-side encryption cipher key size (counted as a whole number of 32-byte chunks).

-Note that the cipher handshake may force you to use a non-preferred cipher also for the sending side.
+Note that the cipher setup may force you to use a non-preferred cipher also for the sending side.
 In any case, if a non-preferred cipher is used (for either receiving or sending), an event is sent to the user program, which displays a warning.

-When the cipher handshake has completed successfully, data transfer can finally begin.
+When the cipher setup has completed successfully, data transfer can finally begin.
 Data is sent in packets, each of which has a 5-byte header, containing the data length (up to 16384) in bytes.
 This is compatible with the TLS protocol, but openssl is not called to send or receive the data.
 As required by this protocol, an invisible 64-bit "sequence number" is authenticated together with the data and incremented on each processed packet.
 These packets go over TCP.

 Unlike TLS, where two different keys (both derived from the master key) are always used for both sides of the connection and their sequence numbers always start at 0 for each side, a single key derived directly from the premaster secret is used when using the same cipher for both sides (if two different ciphers are used, then two different keys are used).
 The server starts its sequence numbers at 2; the client starts its sequence numbers at 262 + 2.
 The sequence numbers are incremented by 2 on each packet, so they are always even numbers.